amken3d/tinygo_tmc2209/README.md

 # TMC2209 Go Package

 This package provides a lightweight interface to communicate with the TMC2209 stepper motor driver via UART.
 It is designed to be used with microcontrollers and supports both default UART communication and custom interface implementations for flexibility.
+Currently this package only implements the communications with TMC2209.
+Functions to handle specific operations such as EnableStealthChop() etc. will need to be implemented by the user.
 ## Features
 - **UART Communication:** Standard communication through UART for controlling the TMC2209 driver.
 - **Custom Communication Interfaces:** Allows custom implementations of communication interfaces (e.g., USB, SPI, etc.) via the `RegisterComm` interface.
+The usecase for this is if you have host system that can "talk" to the microcontroller connected to the TMC2209
 - **Error Handling:** Lightweight error handling for TinyGo compatibility.
 - **Register Access:** Provides methods to read and write registers on the TMC2209.